 I love vests – for the color and interest they add to a solid base and for the layer of warmth they add.
 I also find that making a Tabula Rasa Vest is quick and easy – just 2 fronts, one back and 2 side panels to put together.
 There are directions for making a vest in Swing Variations for the Tabula Rasa Jacket, but it’s pretty simple to figure out on your own, especially if you have experience with binding.
 Here are some pointers:

-- Reduce the width of the side panel by about ½” at each upper edge (easing gracefully back into the original cutting line) so you don’t get gaping under the arm.
+- Extend the side panel pattern about 1″ higher and reduce the width of the side panel by about 1/4 -1/2” at each upper edge (easing gracefully back into the original cutting line) so you don’t get gaping under the arm.

 - Bind the top edge of the side panel before inserting it into the front and back.
 Sew a 2½” wide strip of the binding material to the top of the side panel, right sides together.
 Press binding away from the side panel.
 Finish the raw edge of binding strip by turning under 5/8” or your preferred clean finish.
 Fold the binding around the seam allowance and against the inside of the side panel and press.
 Secure binding by hand stitching or by top stitching in the ditch.

 - It’s always a good idea to baste the side panel in first and try it on to make sure you are happy with that underarm fit.